suryadalimunthe/Open-Scholarship-Strategy/Dasar-dasar Strategi Pengembangan Pengetahuan Terbuka.md

 * Accounting for domain-specific issues.
 For example, accounting for variation in biological supplies from different laboratory companies is a significant issue in reproducibility for biological research.
 Open Access books are a major problem in the Humanities ([Eve, 2014](https://www.martineve.com/images/uploads/2014/11/Eve_2014_Open-Access-and-the-Humanities.pdf)), but less so in STEM, and are often sidelined as an issue as a result.

-* Sekarang ada beberapa pra cetak dari industri farmasi (Catatan:  https://openpharma.blog/2017/08/14/when-will-preprints-take-off-in-medicine/), dan tidak  satupun yang menutupi data klinis utama.
+* Sekarang ada beberapa pra cetak dari industri farmasi [pharmaceutical industry](https://openpharma.blog/2017/08/14/when-will-preprints-take-off-in-medicine/), dan tidak  satupun yang menutupi data klinis utama.
 Saat ini ada banyak hambatan pra cetak di tempat kerja, termasuk kemungkinan materi yang belum ditinjau dilihat sebagai promosi, dan kemungkinan pembaca  and the possibility of readers changing clinical practice based on material that has not yet been peer-reviewed – however well labeled a preprint is.

 ### 4.2.3 Stakeholder specificities

 * Pertimbangkan berbagai pemangku kepentingan yang memiliki kepentingan langsung terhadap pengembangan pengetahuan terbuka- Peneliti, mahasiswa, penyandang dana, manajer penelitian, masyarakat ilmiah, penyedia infrastruktur, industri, masyarakat luas, penerbit & penyedia layanan ilmu terbuka lainnya, [more ...].
 Masing-masing kelompok ini terlibat dalam agenda pengetahuan terbuka untuk alasan yang berbeda, dan seringkali tujuan ini akan menajadi konflik...

 Mengenai Akses Terbuka, hanya ada sedikit konsensus tentang cara terbaik untuk ini di berbagai skala (geografis, kelembagaan, individu).
 The result of such ongoing tensions is, perhaps not surprisingly, the lack of well-defined strategic priorities for Open Scholarship.
 Conflicts between different stakeholder groups can often be distinguished based on competing interests, which filter through at multiple levels in communication, policy, and practices.

 The result of this is that the relationship network of stakeholders engaged in scholarly communication, and in particular developments in Open Scholarship, is particularly complex.
 Some of the most highly debated points include:

+* Appropriate licensing schemes for research data;
+* Where funding for scholarly publishing activities should come from;
+* Who should be in charge of scholarly research infrastructure;
+* What the optimal model of Open Access should be, and what the traits of this are;
+* The role of charities, non-profit, and for-profit players; and
+* How to resolve conflicts between different stakeholders.

+This is a non-exhaustive list, but highlights that conflict resolution in scholarly communication can come in a range of flavours, based around key issues such as academic freedom, governance structures, and financing.

 ## 4.3 Extent of Open Scholarship adoption to consider the movement successful

 Ada banyak perbedaan pendapat, dan kurangnya konsensus, tentang pengadopsian pengetahuan terbuka agar dapat sukses.
+Part of this is due to the lack of well-defined objectives, which means that defining a pathway with clear cut stepping stones has been difficult, and remained clouded by the different competing stakeholders and multiplicity of complex processes.

+However, some aspects are clear, which can be generally agreed upon by all stakeholders:

 * Transforming the present scholarly communications market so that it flips to Open Scholarship services as the default model for research processes and outputs.